Eye Brow Tattooing Risks and Rewards – the feathering brow trend has firmly taken hold. But is it worth it?

 Eyebrow tattoos are a great way to define the shape of your face and will help enhance your facial features.

-There are a several different techniques and methods that are used for eyebrow tattoos but below are the most common.
+There are several different techniques and methods that are used for eyebrow tattoos but below are the most common.

 Eyebrow Tattoos: Methods